stutrek/scrollmonitor/README.md

 ## scrollMonitor Module

 ### Methods
+* `scrollMonitor.createContainer( containerEl )` - returns a new ScrollMonitorContainer that can be used just like the scrollMonitor module.
 * `scrollMonitor.create( watchItem, offsets )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, NodeList, CSS selector, object with .top and .bottom, or a number.
 * `scrollMonitor.update()` - update and trigger all watchers.
 * `scrollMonitor.recalculateLocations()` - recalculate the location of all unlocked watchers and trigger if needed.